-As you know from My Story, I owe my life to AA.
+As you know from my post titled My Story, I owe my life to AA.
 Its fellowship was like a loving hand that lifted me out of the deep trench I had dug with my blackout drinking.
 Because of AA, I now have 10 years of sobriety.

 To me, the Big Book is an inspired masterpiece.
 Yet, Bill W. never intended it to be the last word on spirituality and personal growth.

 Nearly two decades after the publication of the Big Book, Bill W. wrote the letter “Emotional Sobriety,” published in the AA Grapevine.
 In it he says, “Since AA began, I’ve taken immense wallops…because of my failure to grow up emotionally and spiritually.”

 It’s clear that Bill W. realized that the Big Book did not hold all the answers to overcoming our malady.